Curse and mark of Cain: Baptist segregationists

 The split between the Northern and Southern Baptist organizations arose over doctrinal issues pertaining to slavery and the education of slaves.
+Northern Baptist Convention (now known as the American Baptist Churches USA) supported abolitionism and racial equality.
 At the time of the split, the Southern Baptist group used the curse of Cain as a justification for slavery.
-Some 19th- and 20th-century Baptist ministers in the Southern United States taught the belief that there were two separate heavens; one heaven was for Black people, and another heaven was for White people.
+Some 19th- and 20th-century Southern Baptist ministers in the Southern United States taught the belief that there were two separate heavens; one heaven was for Black people, and another heaven was for White people.
 Southern Baptists either taught or practiced various forms of racial segregation well into the mid-20th century, though members of all races were accepted at worship services.
 (Note: "Slaves were accepted as members in the same manner as whites were.
 After a slave expressed his or her desire to join a church, he or she was required to describe his or her religious experience.
 If the congregation was favorably impressed by one's testimony, the applicant was accepted into the fellowship and he or she was baptized.
 When black church members moved from one community to another, they were given letters of dismissal which they might place with another Baptist church.

-Black church members worshiped in the sanctuary with whites, participated in the service of Holy Communion, and contributed to help support the various programs of the denomination.
+Black Baptist church members worshiped in the sanctuary with whites, participated in the service of Holy Communion, and contributed to help support the various programs of the denomination.
 Still blacks and females in antebellum Baptist churches held a membership status subordinate to that of adult white males, since that group alone determined denominational policies and procedures.)

 In 1995, the Southern Baptist Convention officially denounced racism and it also apologized for its past defense of slavery.
+At present, the Southern Baptist Convention is racially diverse, with one in four congregations having a nonwhite majority.

-The curse of Cain was used to support a ban on ordaining Black people to most Protestant clergies until the 1960s in both the United States and Europe.
-However, the majority of Christian churches in the world, including the Catholic Church, Eastern Orthodox churches, Anglican churches, and Oriental Orthodox churches, did not recognize the racist interpretations and did not participate in the religious movement to exclude Black people from ministry.
+The majority of Christian churches in the world, including the Catholic Church, Eastern Orthodox churches, Evangelical-Lutheran churches, Anglican churches, and Oriental Orthodox churches, did not recognize the racist interpretations and did not participate in the religious movement to exclude Black people from ministry.

-One exception was that certain Catholic dioceses in the Southern United States independently adopted a policy of not permitting Black people to oversee, administer sacraments to, nor accept confessions from White parishioners.
-The justification for this policy was not excused by the espousal of a "curse of Cain" doctrine, instead, it was justified by the widely held perception among southern clergy and congregations that it would offend too many White parishioners if slaves or their descendants had any authority over White people – the race of their former masters and still their presumptive superiors.
-This was neither approved by a Pope nor derived from any papal teaching.